single-cell-data/TileDB-SOMA-Test-Data/README.md

 ## Add new raw datasets

 Raw datasets and large binaries should be added to this repository as releases.
-This is done because we do not need the version control functionality of git for the test data and GitHub has a larger file size limit on the releases then files in the repo.
+A release should include the input data you need to add a desired new test or example to TileDB-SOMA.

 To add new test data do the following: